abrisene/scalr/readme.md

 #### standardDeviation(collection: number[] | { [key: string | number]: number })

-Finds the average of an array or an object of number values.
+Finds the standard deviation of an array or an object of number values.
 Can also be called with **stDev()**

 ```typescript